MOONBIN & SANHA open up about their “darker, more mature” sophomore mini-album ‘REFUGE’

 This extends to many of the members’ releases outside of the main group, what with MJ’s bubbly trot-inspired solo debut single ‘Get Set Yo’ and JINJIN & ROCKY’s comical ‘Just Breath’.
 But leave it to none other than MOONBIN & SANHA to buck the trend with ‘In-Out’, their first mini-album as a sub-unit in September 2020, which featured the surprisingly sultry title track ‘Bad Idea’.

-Eighteen months later, the duo are finally back – and they are doubling down on their newfound adult sound on ‘REFUSE’, with what they describe as a “darker, more mature” image.
+Eighteen months later, the duo are finally back – and they are doubling down on their newfound adult sound on ‘REFUGE’, with what they describe as a “darker, more mature” image.
 MOONBIN & SANHA sat down with NME prior to the release of their sophomore mini-album to speak about their evolution as artists, whether they’d like to swap songs with fellow bandmates JINJIN & ROCKY and their hopes for the future.

 It has been over a year since you debuted as a sub-unit with ‘In-Out’, how do you feel about finally making a comeback?